kondanta/notp/README.md

 ```
 OTP generation only supports 6 digit codes, for now.

 totp uses default config path on the OS that you're using.
-Such as `~/.config` for Linux and `\AppData\Roaming\` for
+Such as `~/.config/totp` for Linux, `\AppData\Roaming\totp` for
-Windows and encrypts the file AES with the given key from CLI as an argument.
+Windows and `~/Library/Preferences/totp` for iOS and encrypts the file AES with the given key from CLI as an argument.

 The default time-based authentication codes are derived from a hash of the key and the current time,
 so it is important that the system clock have at least one-minute accuracy.